isomerpages/moe-boonlaygardenpri/_our-parents-hub/Parents' Resources/MOE Sexuality Education.md

 ### Information for Parents

-Parents may opt their children out of Sexuality Education lessons, and/or supplementary Sexuality Education programmes by MOE-approved external providers.
+Parents may opt their children out of Sexuality Education lessons, and/or supplementary Sexuality Education programmes by MOE-approved external providers.&nbsp;

 Parents who wish to opt their children out of the Sexuality Education lessons need to complete an opt-out form.
 This form will be distributed to parents via Parents’ Gateway at a later date.
 The completed opt-out form is to be submitted by 16 February 2024.